little-world/rust-course/src/02-struct-enum-patterns.md

 ## Pattern 2: Newtype and Wrapper Patterns

 *   **Problem**: Using raw primitive types like `u64` for different kinds of IDs (`UserId`, `OrderId`) can lead to bugs where they are accidentally mixed up.
 Primitives can't enforce invariants (e.g., a `String` that must be non-empty) and lack domain-specific meaning.
-Furthermore, the "orphan rule" prevents implementing external traits on external types.
 *   **Solution**: Wrap primitive types in a tuple struct (e.g., `struct UserId(u64)`).
 This creates a new, distinct type that cannot be mixed with other types, even if they wrap the same primitive.
-This "newtype" can have its own methods and can enforce invariants through a private field and a "smart constructor."
 *   **Why It Matters**: This pattern provides compile-time type safety at zero runtime cost.
 It prevents logical errors like passing an `OrderId` to a function expecting a `UserId`.
-It makes code self-documenting and allows you to attach domain-specific logic to a type.
-It is also the standard way to work around the orphan rule.
-*   **Use Cases**: Creating domain-specific IDs, enforcing units of measure, creating validated types (`NonEmptyString`, `PositiveI32`), and working around the orphan rule by wrapping an external type to implement an external trait.

 ### Example: Newtype
 ```rust